Zag-Research/Zag-Smalltalk/README.md

 Memory structure and some of execution principles loosely modelled on OpenSmalltalk VM <br>

-Eventually it wiil include a JIT compiler
+Eventually it will include a JIT compiler

-More information in the [Documentation](Documentation)
+More information in the [Documentation](Documentation) - not all completely up to date, but captures the intent.

 Papers and Talks can be found [here](Documentation/papers)

+The Zag runtime is written in Zig and [this is the auto-generated documentation](https://zag-research.github.io/Zag-Smalltalk/api/) (needs to be commented/structured better, but it will help you navigate the codebase).

 (Previously called AST-Smalltalk, but since the implementation is in Zig, a rename seemed obvious.)